 In any condition, the leads captured from the guide is put into marketing automation, and emails are sent to the prospects to take action.

-After analyzing all the 5 factors we can finally create a topic for the keyword “B2B lead generation”.
+After analyzing all the 5 factors we can finally create a unique blog topic for the keyword “B2B lead generation”.
 Some of these can be-

 To create more topics write down all the pain points (as shown in the previous section), and repeat all the 5 steps as shown in this section.
 Always make sure that you can plot the keyword at the right stage of the journey and accurately map the blog post.